LNWR Webb Precursor Class

 The London and North Western Railway (LNWR) Precursor class was a class of forty steam locomotives designed by F. W. Webb and built at the railway's Crewe Works between 1874 and 1879.

 History

 The Precursor class was the first locomotive class to be designed wholly by F. W. Webb.
 He had previously ordered further examples of his predecessor's Samson and Newton classes.

 The class featured enclosed wheel splashers and cabs from new, but no brakes were initially fitted; some received steam brakes and others vacuum brakes.
+They were also fitted with 1500 impgal tenders.

-They were fitted with 1500 impgal tenders.
+Webb's Precursors performed well enough, but it didn't take long before these engines (as well as the Ramsbottom Samson and Newton classes) were superseded by his Improved Precedent Class and, being viewed as weaker than these newer engines, it wouldn't take long before they were on the line of withdrawal, with the first going out in 1892 and the last one holding on until 1895.